jhipster/generator-jhipster-react-native/docs/project-structure.md

 ### storybook

 [Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
 Storybook is a great way to develop and test components outside of use in your app.
-Install your app on a device or emulator, exit the React Native packager, and run run `npm run storybook` to get started.
+View the Storybook when running on an emulator or local device via the "Storybook" option in the Side Menu.
 All stores are contained in the `*.story.js` files along side the components.